cryptag/cryptag/README.md

 ### More Convenient Multiple Storage Backends

-See [this issue](https://github.com/elimisteve/cryptag/issues/18) for discussion on how to make this much better!
+See [this issue](https://github.com/elimisteve/cryptag/issues/18) for discussion on how to make storing data in multiple places much better!
+I would love your input.

 I currently do this:

     echo 'CRYPTAG_BACKEND_NAME=work cpass "$@"' > ~/bin/work
     chmod +x ~/bin/work